forrestbaer/minimal_dark/README.md

-# minimal_dark
+# minimal_dark vim colorscheme

-    A pretty lightweight and minimal dark theme for vim & airline.
+    A fairly lightweight and minimal dark theme for vim & airline.

     I like it.